cho-colette/Pelagia1/README.md

 This branch uses 120 synthetic samples per operating state with randomized signal generation for stochastic signal evaluation.
+Named it '20' by mistake, but generated notebook results as is, so not touching the name at this point.

 # Pelagia1